Eel River (California): Plants

 The Eel River watershed lies within the Oregon and Northern California Coastal freshwater ecoregion, which is characterized by temperate coniferous forests consisting largely of Douglas fir and western hemlock.
 The watershed also contains many stands of Redwood that are among the largest such trees in California.
 In the Eel River basin, redwoods can be found further inland than other parts of the northern California coast because of the wide lower valley of the river, which acts as a funnel conducting moist air eastward from the coast.
 However, redwood groves are still most common in the drainage area of the South Fork Eel River, which lies closest to the Pacific.

 Animals

 Aquatic mammals include beaver, muskrat, raccoon, river otter and mink.
 Beavers are confirmed in Outlet Creek (tributary to main stem Eel north of Willits), but may occur in other areas as well.
 That beaver were once native to the Eel River watershed is supported by the name of a tributary of the Middle Fork Eel River, Beaver Creek.
-Cyanobacteria grow in the river, and are suspected as the cause of death in fourteen dogs in the Eel River, Van Duzen River, or Big Lagoon between 2004 and 2024.
+Cyanobacteria grow in the river, and are suspected as the cause of death in fourteen dogs in the Eel River, Van Duzen River, or Big Lagoon, during periods of low flow, between 2004 and 2024.